Eating Out in Preston: Restaurants, pubs and Lancashire food

 British

 Another place renowned for its brilliant British food is The Smiths Arms.
-Standing alone on a country road, surrounded by fields and a great beer garden, makes it perfect for throughout the year.
-For great value for money and excellent service, this is the place to go.
-Find out more by calling 01772 760 555.
+Standing alone on a country road, surrounded by fields and a great beer garden, makes this place perfect for throughout the year.
+It offers locally sourced, home cooked food, great value for money and excellent service.
+They can serve you a great pint too.
+Find out more on The Smiths Arms website.

 parched pea stand